ejongepier/NanoClass/docsrc/source/databases.rst

 Most classification tools implemented in NanoClass can use alternative databases supplied by the user (but see exceptions below), provided they are formatted correctly.
 These databases will not be automatically downloaded as part of the NanoClass pipeline, as is the case for the SILVA 16S or 18S databases.
-Instead, users should provide the databases themselves and store them in the db/common/ subdirectory of the NanoClass directory.
+Instead, users should provide the databases themselves and store them in the ``db/common/`` subdirectory of the NanoClass directory.
-These will then be automatically detected once NanoClass is started and NanoClass will create / reformat all tools-specific databases based on this database.
+These will then be automatically detected once NanoClass is started and NanoClass will create / reformat all tools-specific databases based on this user-provided database.

 Two files are required: